 Facebook is now explicitly asking European users for consent to facial recognition pic.twitter.com/YErXPGjFPE

 This is the screen where they ask for consent.
 No clear option for 'no'

 5. All your log-in sessions

-Every time you log in, or open Facebook, Facebook records the time, date, IP address, and browser or app you open it.
+Every time you log in, or open Facebook, Facebook records the time, date, IP address, and browser or app you’re using.

-From this information, they can determine where you are during the day—from your daily commutes to where you go on holidays.
-They can pinpoint the exact time and place you log into Facebook, and, depending on how often you use Facebook, you could map out your whole life for them.
+From this information, it can determine where you are during the day—from your daily commutes to where you go on holidays.
+It can pinpoint the exact time and place you log in to Facebook, and, depending on how often you use Facebook, it could map out your whole life.